Khalidium/Inviter-bot/README.md

-# Inviter-bot
+# Inviter
-A discord bot...
+ A Discord bot to give users access to server's content